 The last session of Gathering I was a meeting to determine if there was any interest in further activities.
 The response was overwhelmingly positive.

 One of the first steps was to officially organize The Monticello Community and seek tax exempt status.
-This took much longer than anticipated primarily due to the economic downturn which started shortly after Gathering I. Over the next several years the original planning committee pushed along finally receiving exempt tax status late in 2012.
+This took much longer than anticipated primarily due to the economic downturn which started shortly after Gathering I. Over the next several years the original planning committee pushed along finally receiving exempt tax status in September 2012.